Courses

 8. How important is it to practice questions given in Class 11 Chapter 18?

 Practising questions from Chapter 18 of Class 11 Biology provides you with an effective way to check your understanding.
-When you study a topic, you may forget it after some time, but if you practice the questions related to the topic, the information stays with you for a long time.
+When you study a topic, you may forget it after some time, but if you practise the questions related to the topic, the information stays with you for a long time.
 Practising sufficient questions helps you find the right way to present your answers in the exam.
 It makes it easier for you to recall information in the exam and is an efficient way to revise what you have studied.
-To revise the chapter students can download the NCERT Notes for Class 11 Biology Chapter 18 free of cost from the vedantu website (vedantu.com).
+To revise the chapter students can download the NCERT Notes for Class 11 Biology Chapter 18 FREE of cost from the Vedantu website (vedantu.com).

 9. What is given in Class 11 Biology Chapter 18?

 The chapter explains to you the neural system of animals and their coordination.
 The nervous system enables communication within our mind and body.
 The neural system helps us detect and respond to various stimuli.
 The chapter differentiates between the Central Neural System and the Peripheral Neural System.
 It explains the basic structure of the nervous system and the functions of the organs involved.
 It also teaches you how your sensory organs function.
-To revise the chapter and know more about it students can download the vedantu app.
+To revise the chapter and know more about it students can download the vedantu Website.